 One drawback with DirectTV is the need to install a satellite dish, which may not be possible in some locations.

 Avantel is a mobile operator in Colombia that offers home Internet via its 4G wireless network.
 This service installs a Wi-Fi router in a home, which has a SIM and connects to Avantel’s 4G network.
 In addition, the router must be located near a window for a better connection to the 4G network.
 If you live in an area without 4G services this isn’t an option.

 Avantel offers three different speeds with its home Internet service:

 The Aventel Internet services for the home is relatively expensive for slow speeds.
-But it provides an option for places that are not cabled with Claro, Tigo-UNE or Movistar service.
+But it provides an option for places that are not cabled with Claro, Tigo or Movistar service.

 6. Conekto Internet Options in Antioquia

 Conekto is a company that offers Internet services in rural and suburban areas on Antioquia.
 With Conekto you can get Internet at speeds of up to 10 Mbps.
 But their services are currently limited to the following areas: